Go to content

 Doctoral School of Health and Life Sciences

-• Elected representatives sit on the Graduate Research School committee for one year.
+• Elected representatives sit on the doctoral school's committee for one year.

-• They help organise the Graduate Research School selection process (concours) and events taking place on the first day of the academic year.
+• They help organise the doctoral school's selection process (concours) and events taking place on the first day of the academic year.

 • Candidacies can be submitted by registered letter with acknowledgement of receipt, or by email, addressed to the president of the university.
 Download the form here.